gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 ### Clang Importer Change: Import Fixed Size Arrays as Sugared Homogeneous Tuples

-We propose changing the Clang Importer so that it sets the homogenous bit on all fixed size arrays that it imports as homogenous tuples.
+We propose changing the Clang Importer so that it sets the homogeneous bit on all fixed size arrays that it imports as homogeneous tuples.
 This will allow for all of the benefits from the work above to apply to these types when used in Swift.

 ### Language Change: Change `&` operator to convert `(N x T)` to `UnsafePointer<T>` instead of `UnsafePointer<(N x T)>` if `(N x T)` is an imported C type.